MW 12.5x2 / N38 - neodymium magnet

 Under no circumstances should neodymium magnets be brought close to GPS and smartphones.

-Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
-There are neodymium magnets in every smartphone, for example, in the microphone and speakers.
+Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.

-The magnet is coated with nickel.
-Therefore, exercise caution if you have an allergy.
+The magnet coating is made of nickel, so be cautious if you have an allergy.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-In order to show why neodymium magnets are so dangerous, see the article - How dangerous are strong neodymium magnets?.
+To illustrate why neodymium magnets are so dangerous, see the article - How dangerous are very powerful neodymium magnets?.